Authentic Lessons for 21st Century Learning

 Essential Question(s)

-How do different types of articles and media express the same or contradicting ideas about the same topic?
+How do different types of articles and media express similar or contradicting ideas about the same topic?
 How do you determine the relevance, reliability, and validity of information?

 Snapshot